-Item Description PAM Mode Local user database - Authenticate against the local user database only.
-See Chapter 5.1.
-RADIUS with fallback - Authenticate against the RADIUS server first, and then against the local database if the RADIUS server is not accessible.
+Item Description PAM Mode local user database - Authenticate against the local user database only, see Chapter 5.1.
+RADIUS with fallback - Authenticate against the RADIUS server first and then against the local database in case the RADIUS server is not accessible.
 RADIUS only - Authenticate only against the RADIUS server.
-Note that you will not be able to authenticate to the router if the RADIUS server is not accessible!
-TACACS+ with fallback - Authenticate against the TACACS+ server first, and then against the local database if the TACACS+ server is not accessible.
+Note that you will not be able to authenticate to the router in case the RADIUS server is not accessible!
+TACACS+ with fallback - Authenticate against the TACACS+ server first and then against the local database in case the TACACS+ server is not accessible.
 TACACS+ only - Authenticate only against the TACACS+ server.
-Note that you will not be able to authenticate to the router if the TACACS+ server is not accessible!
+Note that you will not be able to authenticate to the router in case the TACACS+ server is not accessible!

-Table 55: Available PAM Modes
+Table 53: Available Modes of PAM